postsharp/postsharp-emails/xx-aspect-inheritance.md

 }
 ```

-Metalama has enabled the attributes that enforced specific contracts on your code to be inherited.
-The Customer class, and indeed any other class that implements the IContact interface, will remain compact, clean, and easy to read.
-However, at compile time, the functionality that you require will be added.
-Not only does this save you from writing lots of what is essentially boilerplate code, but you can rest assured that it's being done for you consistently.
+Metalama automatically propagated contract attributes from the base class to the derived class.
+The `Customer` class, and indeed any other class that implements the `IContact` interface, will remain compact, clean, and easy to read.
+However, at compile time, the required functionality will be added.
+Not only does this spare you from writing a substantial amount of what is essentially boilerplate code, but it also ensures that it's done for you consistently.